tansengming/tansengming.github.com/pages/_posts/2011-05-12-portfolio.markdown

 <div class='clear'>
 </div>

 The project involved analyzing hundreds of food blogs to figure out where people liked to eat.
-The main challenge was building the text mining engine from scratch because existing libraries didn't work out.
-Classification was also harder than expected.
-The final site is generated as a static site with a Rails and MongoDB backend.
+The text extraction and sentiment analysis libraries were built from scratch.
+It was constructed with Rails and MongoDB on AWS.
 [Link &raquo;](http://makanpages.com/)

 <br />